skule/bylaws/bylaw-3.md

    1. Playing loud music; and/or
    1. Creating a mess for cleaning staff.
 1. Candidates are not allowed to create any campaign videos.
 1. The official language of campaigning is English.
-Should a candidate wish to create materials and/or deliver speeches in another language, they must provide an accurate and equivalent English translation that appears in advance of any such content.
+Candidates wishing to use another language must supply an accurate and equivalent English translation, to be provided prior to the dissemination or delivery of the non-English material.
    1. Providing a false or misleading translation shall constitute a blatant breach of this rule.
 1. Campaigning messages and/or campaigning material may not be posted in group chats/servers whose original purpose of creation was not campaigning.